lcutlipmason/STGScripts/README.md

  * from command line "stgandcombine.sh [gitrepositoryname] [projects.txt]"
  * Example: "./stgandcombine.sh gitrepo1 projects.txt"
 5. Push the GIT repo to your GIT server
+6.

+#Recomendations:
+* Before Migration:
+ * Always clean out your SVN repo of branches that were never commited to.
+ * Delete irelevant SVN TAGS.
+* Random Notes:
+ * In SVN if you don't tell it to merge history with the merges then you should of!
+Otherwise history in branches will be lost when you delete a branch.

 #Links:
 * SVN Repo Layouts: http://svnbook.red-bean.com/nightly/en/svn.reposadmin.planning.html#svn.reposadmin.projects.chooselayout